Slideshow style videos can be a powerful way to bring together the best of your school experiences and share with others.

 This is best done on a phone or tablet.
 You can do it on a computer but the computer version only allows you to create a movie from one of the pre-set themes shown below.
 This is unlikely to be what you’re after.

-To make a slideshow movie on your Google Photos app on your phone or tablet, go to “For you” at the bottom of the app.
+To make a movie on your Google Photos app on your phone or tablet, tap Library and then Utilities.

-From here, you’ll select “Movie” and then “New movie”.
+From here, you’ll select “Movie” and then “Create movie”.

 You’ll be prompted to choose your photos or video clips (up to 50).
 You can then customize your creation by choosing your music and a variety of filters.